innovatedev-deno/fresh-utils/README.md

       }
     }

+## Routes

+Routes must be in your project directly.
+You can copy a route file from this repo, and it should work, provided you have the import_map.json setup the same, or:

+    export {default as default} from 'fresh-utils/routes/route-file-you-want.tsx';

+If there is a handler, you must export that as well:

+    export {handler, default as default} from 'fresh-utils/routes/contact.tsx';

+If the route uses any islands, you must do a similar process for those.
+[Islands](#islands) for details.

 ## Islands

 Islands must be in your project directly.
 You cannot import from a remote location and have them work.
 The 2 options to use islands from this repo, copy the island you are interested in using, update any imports as necessary, or: